jemmy512/book-notes/C++/C++CoreGuidelines.md

 * ES.27: Use std::array or stack_array for arrays on the stack

-* ES.28: Use lambdas for complex initialization, especially of const variables
+* ES.28: __Use lambdas for complex initialization, especially of const variables__

 * ES.30: Don’t use macros for program text manipulation

-* ES.31: Don’t use macros for constants or “functions"
+* ES.31: Don’t use macros for constants or "functions"

 * ES.32: Use ALL_CAPS for all macro names

 * ES.33: If you must use macros, give them unique names

 * ES.34: Don’t define a (C-style) variadic function
+    * Not type safe.
+Requires messy cast-and-macro-laden code to get working right.

 ## Expression rules: